 Dr Lexi Birch, is officially ranked as one of the top 100 Natural Language Processing (NLP) Engineers in the world.
 She is a Senior Research Fellow at The University of Edinburgh School of Informatics and Head of Aveni Labs.
-Her research on machine translation has made a significant impact on the field with methods she has developed in Neural Machine Translation (NMT) now standard practise.
+Her research on machine translation has made a significant impact on the field with methods she has developed in Neural Machine Translation (NMT) now standard practice.
 Lexi coordinates an EU project on low-resource machine translation called GoURMET, which provides translations for languages such as Tamil and Igbo for the BBC.
 She is also area chair for computational linguistics and machine learning conferences, and she coordinates a high profile workshop on neural generation and translation, WNGT.

 We catch up with her to find out more about her path to NLP distinction, the role she has played in Aveni’s commercialisation and her ambitions for the business.